Chamomile Essential Oil, Blue

 Blue Chamomile Essential Oil Profile

-Floracopeia's blue chamomile oil, with its deep hue and exceptional aromatic profile, is derived from chamomile flowers cultivated in Nepal.
+Floracopeia's blue chamomile oil, with its deep hue and exceptional aromatic profile, is derived from organic chamomile flowers cultivated in Nepal.

 How to Use Blue Chamomile Essential Oil